DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/30_requirements/README.md

 ###Distribution
 * NonFun012 Configuration Distribution
-   * Config for nodes should be pushed from central instances.
+   * System pushes configuration from a central system to nodes.
-      * Config receiver should not need to have java installed.
-      * As possible, security relevant stuff should stay central.
-(Anm.: War das damit gemeint?)
+      * Configuration receiver has the following prerequisites:
+        * Running SSH server
+        * Credentials known by configuration management system
+        * Bash is available.
+      * System delivers security relevant stuff (like SSL keys, credentials, configuration informations) sparingly.
    * Config for developer client nodes should be pulled from the config management repository.
 Developers should be able to apply the config of their developer clients themselves.

 ###Dimension Configuration vs. Facts